neherlab/ffpopsim/pkg/doc/python/html/_sources/First steps with FFPopSim.txt

 For the impatient ones...
 -------------------------
-An effective way to discover all available methods is to import FFPopSim from an interactive shell (e.g. iPython), create a population, and use TAB autocompletion:
+An effective way to discover all available methods is to import FFPopSim from the iPython_ interactive shell, create a population, and use TAB autocompletion:

 .. sourcecode:: ipython